Binary Modification: Part 2

 The Plan

-There are various single-bit modifications we can make to the binary to beat the challenge.
-Some ideas (please try to implement them!) are below:
+There are various single-bit modifications we can make to the binary to print “success.”
+Some ideas are below:

 • Change a5 in bnez to a register we know will equal zero.